matze/wastebin/README.md

 ```

 To retrieve the raw content, make a GET request on the `/raw/:id` route.
 If you
-use a client that is able to handle cookies you can delete the paste once again
+use a client that is able to handle cookies you make a DELETE request on `/:id`
 using the cookie in the `Set-Cookie` header set during redirect after creation.

 In case the paste was encrypted, pass the password via the `wastebin-password`